 When and how long: Trips down the Rhine River can be as short as a half-day one.
 Multi-country itineraries can last 11 days or even longer.
 The river cruises on the Rhine run year-long, however, December brings incredible winter markets, so berths get booked fast.

 6. Get A Taste Of Ancient Egyptian History: Nile River Cruise

-The Nile river is 6,853 kms long and the cruise along the river is one of the best ways to experience Egypt.
+The Nile River is 6,853 km long and the cruise along the river is one of the best ways to experience Egypt.
 As the city basically grew on the banks of the river Nile, a cruise will allow you to experience its 5,000 years of history, from its pyramids, collonaded temples in the ports of Luxor and Aswan, to the ancient necropolises (Valley of the Kings).
-Due to its popularity, there are 400 cruise ships plying the mighty Nile, ranging from a classic small cruise ship to the Steam Ship Sudan or a dahabiya houseboat with its giant sails, pools, sundecks and spas.
+Due to its popularity, there are 400 cruise ships plying the mighty Nile, ranging from a classic small cruise ship to the Steam Ship Sudan or a dahabiya houseboat with its giant sails, pools, sundecks, and spas.
 This cruise is a must for history lovers and it will allow you to appreciate Egypt’s many antiquities.